Loongson-Cloud-Community/rook/Documentation/CRDs/ceph-client-crd.md

 If those lines complete without error, you have successfully set up SQLite to access Ceph.

-See [the libcephsqlite documentation][libcephsqlite] for more information on the file URL format.
+See [the libcephsqlite documentation][libcephsqlite] for more information on the VFS and database URL format.

 [libcephsqlite]: https://docs.ceph.com/en/latest/rados/api/libcephsqlite/
 [sqlite-vfs]: https://www.sqlite.org/vfs.html